British Columbia New Democratic Party: Dosanjh government: 2000–2001

-Opposition and recovery
+Opposition and recovery: 2001–2017

-MacPhail and Kwan were initially not granted official party status by Campbell on the grounds that the legislature's rules stipulated a party must hold four seats, though that claimed rule is not in the law and was widely panned in the media.
+MacPhail and Kwan were initially not granted official party status by Campbell on the grounds that the legislature's rules stipulated a party must hold four seats.
 However, the Speaker of the Assembly, former Social Credit cabinet minister-turned BC Liberal Claude Richmond, recognized MacPhail as leader of the Opposition.
 Ultimately, Richmond's position gradually won out, and he was able to ensure that the remains of the NDP were provided the resources of an official party.

 Given the high level of support within the party for her leadership, MacPhail surprised many by choosing not to seek the full-time leadership in 2003.
 The low-key leadership campaign was contested by establishment favourite and former Victoria School Board chair Carole James, Oak Bay City Councillor Nils Jensen, former MLAs Leonard Krog and Steve Orcherton, and a few minor candidates.
 First ballot results had James first followed by Jensen, Krog, and Orcherton.
 James won on the second ballot.

 In late 2004, the party won an upset election victory in the constituency of Surrey-Panorama Ridge.
 Jagrup Brar became the third member of the party's caucus, winning a riding that had supported the NDP in 1991 before falling to the Liberals in 1996.
 Brar beat a locally popular BC Liberal candidate and Adriane Carr, the BC Green Party's leader, winning an absolute majority of the vote.

 In the 2005 provincial election, James came closer to forming a government than even the NDP had predicted, winning 33 seats to Campbell's 45 and receiving a vote share 5 percent higher in suburban Vancouver than any pollster had predicted.
 The NDP also exceeded 40 percent of the vote for the first time since 1991.

 In 2008, the NDP won two key by-elections in Vancouver-Fairview and Vancouver-Burrard.

-In the 2009 provincial election, the NDP came a close second to the Liberals, with 42 percent of the popular vote the Liberals 45 percent.
-35 New Democrats were elected, while 49 Liberals were.
+In the 2009 provincial election, the NDP came a close second to the Liberals, with 42 percent of the popular vote and the Liberals receiving 45 percent.
+35 New Democrats and 49 Liberals were elected.
 Despite the popular vote, only 3,500 votes separated the party from forming government.

 The NDP under Adrian Dix was widely expected to win the May 2013 provincial election as the NDP enjoyed a 20-point lead in the polls prior to the election campaign.
 However, the Liberals gained four seats, while the NDP lost two, in an election that returned the Liberal government under Premier Christy Clark.
 In September 2013, Dix announced his intention to resign as party leader once a leadership election was held.

-Horgan and Eby governments

 Following Dix's resignation, John Horgan, MLA for Langford-Juan de Fuca, was acclaimed as party leader in the 2014 party leadership election and subsequently became the leader of the Opposition in the Legislative Assembly of British Columbia.